Study-Buddy-G2S6/Study-Buddy-G2S6.github.io/index.md

 ### Technology Stack (suggested)
 - Bootstrap + React for the web application.
 - PostgreSQL for user and session data.
-- FullCalendar.js for the session calendar UI.
+- Google Calendar API for the session calendar UI.
 - Slack integration for notifications.

 ### Key Collections